Press enter to search, esc to close

 The CMA gives the example of several housing corporations participating in a pilot project to develop zero-energy housing using a novel, more efficient technology in a particular area.
 As the housing corporations may each individually lack the resources or capabilities to undertake the project individually, such an agreement is unlikely to raise competition concerns in principle.

-The draft guidance also refers to a situation where competitors cooperate in early-stage scientific or technological research with an environmental sustainability objective.
-Again, if the parties have complementary skills that would enable the research to develop in a way that would not have been possible had the parties each worked independently, the draft guidance states that this is unlikely to raise competition concerns.
+The guidance also refers to a situation where competitors cooperate in early-stage scientific or technological research with an environmental sustainability objective.
+Again, if the parties have complementary skills that would enable the research to develop in a way that would not have been possible had the parties each worked independently, the guidance states that this is unlikely to raise competition concerns.
 Indeed, in some cases R&D agreements may benefit from the existing Research and Development Block Exemption Order.

-It’s nevertheless important to remember that the CMA does still expect businesses to compete to drive technical innovation for more sustainable products and services.
+It is nevertheless important to remember that the CMA does still expect businesses to compete to drive technical innovation for more sustainable products and services.
 This means that when assessing the risks associated with R&D co-operation, businesses should satisfy themselves that any co-operation in this space does not undermine the ability of the parties to compete in this space.

 Therefore, in all cases the businesses involved would need to be alive to the knock-on risks associated with strategic co-operation, for example by ensuring there are processes in place to ensure that the parties to do not exchange commercially sensitive information that could result in weaker competition between the parties.